cybertraining-dsc/reu2022/contribute/bio.md

 # Bios

-Please add here a 2-3 paragrapgh professional Bio.
-Look up who a professional bio is isn IEEE papers.
-Write in 3rd person.
-TOD: provide link example.

-Review other peoples bios and improve or give improvement tips where needed.

-If it turns out you never contributed to anything, your bio will be removed (as well as your name in this proceedings).
+In this section we provide a number of bios from a subset of students that have contributed to this effort in IEEE format.

 ## Alex Beck

 Alex Beck has completed his first year at the University of Virginia where he is majoring in electrical engineering.
 He is set to receive his Bachelor of Science degree in the Spring of 2025.
-He currently maintains a 3.9 GPA.

-Alex is currently working in research this summer at the UVA Biocomplexity Institute's Computing for Global Challenges program under Dr. Gregor Von Laszewski and Dr. Geoffrey Fox where he is planning to gain experience in programming and data science.
-Prior to that, he has previous experience in sales from working in retail.
+Alex worked in research during the summer of 2022 at the UVA Biocomplexity Institute's Computing for Global Challenges program under Dr. Gregor von Laszewski where he gained experience in programming and data science.
+Prior to that, he had previous experience in sales from working in retail.

 At UVA, Alex is involved in a few extracurricular organizations.
 He is currently active in the Virginia Eta Chapter of Sigma Phi Epsilon, the UVA Climbing Team, and the